Table of Contents

 The second case is if you accepted payment for work in bitcoin.
 If you have a for sale by owner home (FSBO listings), you may be eligible for more tax savings by listing your home mortgage for sale with bitcoin.

 In Canada, the income tax rate ranges from zero to 33 percent.
 The federal structure shows that income tax rates in Canadian provinces are all above ten percent.
 The Canadian capital gains tax rate is taxed on the first 50 percent of capital gains.

 Other countries have income tax rates ranging from zero to over 60 percent.

 - If you received bitcoin through your employer, they would have to file a W-2 that showed how much they paid you and how much they withheld.
 The withholding process would have to happen on the converted value of your bitcoin.
 You would have to file your taxes with the IRS, note your income from bitcoin, and then pay taxes based on that income minus withholdings and deductions.

 - You have to convert your bitcoin into dollars before paying taxes.
 If you received bitcoin as part of your income as an independent contractor or self-employed individual, you would have to file a 1099 miscellaneous form and then pay taxes on your income.

 Minimizing Your Tax Burden

-As the cryptocurrency grows in prominence, new tax laws and rules will be written surrounding its status as a currency and investment vehicle.
+As bitcoin and the blockchain grows in prominence, new tax laws, solutions, and rules will be written surrounding its status as a currency and investment vehicle.
 However, until those rules are written, taxpayers have to treat the cryptocurrency as either income or capital gains and file their taxes accordingly.